 A bedtime routine should be simple and only take 40 minutes tops.

-- Story ( a book or make one up)
+- Story ( a book or make-one-up)

 Use a problem-solving approach to work it out together.

-Have a meeting with your child and let him know bedtime will be changing.
+Have a meeting with your child and let him know bedtime will change.
 Let them be a part of the process.
 This will be easy if you are already implementing Family Meetings.
 Make a bedtime routine chart and set a reward for cooperative behaviour.
 As I am not keen on monetary rewards, here are several alternative ideas: